-STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES LOCAL EXAMPLE Craftsman Craftsman architecture grew out of the late-19th century English Arts and Crafts movement.
+STYLE/TYPE DESCRIPTION/SIGNIFICANCE CHARACTER-DEFINING FEATURES LOC Craftsman Craftsman architecture grew out of the late-19 th century English Arts and Crafts movement.
 A reaction against industrialization and the excesses of the Victorian era, the movement stressed simplicity of design, hand-craftsmanship, and the relationship of the building to the climate and landscape.
-Craftsman architecture developed in the first decade of the 20th century as an indigenous California version of the American Arts and Crafts movement, incorporating Southern California's unique qualities.
+Craftsman architecture developed in the first decade of the 20th century as an indigenous California's version of the American Arts and Crafts movement, incorporating Southern California's unique qualities.
 Constructed primarily of stained wood, with wide overhanging eaves, balconies, and terraces extending the living space outdoors, the style embodied the goals of the Arts and Crafts movement.
 The Craftsman bungalow dates from the early 1900s through the 1920s.
 The bungalow's simplicity of form, informal character, direct response to site, and extensive use of natural materials, particularly wood and stone, was a regional interpretation of the reforms espoused by the Arts and Crafts movement's founder, William Morris.
 Craftsman bungalows generally have rectangular or irregular plans, and are one to one-and-a-half stories tall.
 They have wood clapboard or shingle exteriors and a pronounced horizontal emphasis, with broad front porches, often composed with stone, clinker brick, or plastered porch piers.
 Other character-defining features include low-pitched front-facing gable roofs, and overhanging eaves with exposed rafter tails.
-As opposed to smaller developer-built or prefabricated bungalows, two-story Craftsman houses were often commissioned for wealthy residents and designed specifically with the homeowner's needs and the physical site in mind.
-They generally feature a low-pitched gable roof, wide overhanging eaves with exposed rafter tails, and windows grouped in horizontal bands.
+As opposed to smaller developer-built or prefabricated bungalows, two-story Craftsman houses were often commissioned for wealthy residents and designed specifically with the horizontal bands.
 A high-style Craftsman house is distinguished by the quality of the materials and complexity of design and may feature elaborate, custom-designed woodwork, stained glass, and other fixtures.
-By World War I, the Craftsman style declined i Horizontal massing Low-pitched gable roof with rolled or composition shingle roofing Wide overhanging eaves with exposed rafter tails, outriggers, or knee braces Exterior walls clad in wood shingle, shake, or clapboard siding Projecting partial- or full-width, or wraparound front porch Heavy porch piers, often of river stone or masonry Wood sash casement or double-hung windows, often grouped in multiples Wide front doors, often with a beveled light Wide, plain window and door surrounds, often with extended lintels Extensive use of natural materials (wood, brick or river stone) Kellogg House, 110 S. Kellogg Avenue (1914)
+By World War I, the Craftsman style declined in popularity and was largely replaced by Period Revival styles.
+The Craftsman bungalow continued to be built into the 1920s, but was often painted in lighter colors, stri Horizontal massing Low-pitched gable roof with rolled or composition shingle roofing Wide overhanging eaves with exposed rafter tails, outriggers, or knee braces Exterior walls clad in wood shingle, shake, or clapboard siding Projecting partial- or full-width, or wraparound front porch Heavy porch piers, often of river stone or masonry Wood sash casement or double-hung windows, often grouped in multiples Wide front doors, often with a beveled light Wide, plain window and door surrounds, often with extended lintels Extensive use of natural materials (wood, brick or river stone) Kell